linode/docs/docs/guides/development/rust/how-to-install-rust/index.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: 'This guide explains how to install Rust, a popular programming language designed to maximize performance and safety.'
+description: 'This guide explains how to install Rust on Ubuntu 20.04, a popular programming language designed to maximize performance and safety.
+During this guide, you create a simple Rust project to learn the basics of Rust''s syntax.
+You also learn about Cargo, Rust''s build tool and package manager.'
-og_description: 'This guide explains how to install Rust, a popular programming language designed to maximize performance and safety.'
+og_description: 'This guide explains how to install Rust on Ubuntu 20.04, a popular programming language designed to maximize performance and safety.
+During this guide, you create a simple Rust project to learn the basics of Rust''s syntax.
+You also learn about Cargo, Rust''s build tool and package manager.'
 keywords: ['Rust','programming language','installation']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-02-19
 modified_by:
   name: Linode
+tags: ["rust", "development", "ubuntu"]
 title: "Installing and Using Rust"
-h1_title: "How to Install and Use Rust."
+h1_title: "How to Install and Use Rust"
+enable_h1: true
 contributor:
   name: Jeff Novotny
   link: Github/Twitter Link